 Step 2: File a Complaint and Summons

-If the tenant doesn’t correct their violation or leave the property within the given timeframe, the landlord must go to the Special Civil Part Clerk office.
-There, the landlord files a Complaint and Summons, and pays a fee for the eviction.
+Suppose the tenant doesn’t correct their violation or leave the property within the given timeframe.
+In that case, the landlord must go to the Clerk of the Special Civil Part Office in the county where the property is located.

 Step 4: Take Back the Property

-If the landlord wins the eviction lawsuit in court, then they’ll receive a Judgment for Possession.
-This allows the landlord to apply for a Warrant for Possession, which legally permits the sheriff to remove the tenant from the property.
+If the tenant still does not vacate the property, the landlord can apply for a Warrant for Possession, which legally permits the sheriff to remove the tenant.